 Related read: If you’re not sure what season to visit, we have a guide to the best time to visit Queenstown!

 - Location: 7 minutes from Queenstown, in Arthurs Point, overlooking the Shotover River

 - Opening hours: Reception is open daily from 7 am to 11 pm for you to book spa/hot tub services

 - Stop by for: A sustainably-driven hotel near a peak skiing area, with a Roman-style spa overlooking the Shotover River and the nearby mountains.

-- Standard soak cost: 2 people for $139 NZD for 1 hour, followed by 1 hour at the spa
+- Standard soak cost: 2 people for $129 NZD for 1 hour

 Facilities are open to hotel guests, but you’ll need to inquire about booking a package if you want to use the spa or hot tubs as a visitor.
 You can reserve an outdoor hot tub for $129 NZD for two people, or the combined 1-hour spa and 1-hour hot tub package is $149 NZD for two people.
 This is a very affordable rate, compared to many other hot pools out there and it is extremely luxurious!

 You can enjoy the hot tub night or day and will appreciate the screens on two sides of the tub that allow you some privacy as you look out toward the mountains, the water, and maybe even the starry night sky.

 - Location: 6 minutes from Queenstown, in Fernhill, overlooking Lake Wakatipu at Kamana Lake House